LLNL/units/docs/user-guide/conversion_flags.rst

 -    `skip_si_prefix_check` --skip checking for SI prefixes
 -    `skip_code_replacements` --don't do some code and sequence replacements

+-    `minimum_partition_size2` --specify that any unit partitions must be greater or equal to 2 characters
+-    `minimum_partition_size3` --specify that any unit partitions must be greater or equal to 3 characters
+-    `minimum_partition_size4` --specify that any unit partitions must be greater or equal to 4 characters
+-    `minimum_partition_size5` --specify that any unit partitions must be greater or equal to 5 characters
+-    `minimum_partition_size6` --specify that any unit partitions must be greater or equal to 6 characters
+-    `minimum_partition_size7` --specify that any unit partitions must be greater or equal to 7 characters

 Indications for use
 =========================
 The `case_insensitive` flag should be used to ignore capitalization completely.
 It is targeted at the UCUM upper case specification but is effective for all situations where case should be ignored.